 It’s no secret that a truly romantic meal can be very expensive.
 Here’s a way to recreate your own romantic dinner at home.
 All of these ingredients are readily available right here in Florida.
-A good, American Sturgeon will be just fine.
-Probably the best beverage to serve with this meal is a quality champagne.
+A good, American Sturgeon or Paddlefish will be just fine.
+Probably the best beverage to serve with this meal is a quality champagne or crisp, white, biodynamic wine from Frey Wines (available at most local grocers and independent health food stores).
+A plummy Syrah or Zinfandel or even a Cabernet would be lovely with the chocolate dessert.

 Appetizer – Red Potatoes with Caviar and Creme Fraiche